3.9. Module Handling

 Module Context Menu — Show Window

-Each module has at least one panel, the automatic panel which is a list of all fields and parameters of the module.
+Each module has at least one panel: the automatic panel, which lists all fields and parameters of the module.
 Use it for an overview or for editing the parameters (see also Section 11.1, “Fields”).

 [Tip]Tip